HaxeFoundation/HaxeManual/md/manual/target-javascript-external-libraries.md

 ..
 ```

-In Haxe, it is possible to call an exposed functions thanks to the `untyped` keyword.
+In Haxe, it is possible to call an exposed function thanks to the `untyped` keyword.
 This can be useful in some cases if we don't want to write externs.
 Anything untyped that is valid syntax will be generated as it is.

 ```haxe
 untyped window.trackEvent("page1");